comp-scipain/hyprland-config/README.md

 # hyprland-config
+**Note to anyone who somehow ended up here: Since I am currently not using hyprland on my desktop is almost all default (if it works at all)**

 (Arch Linux) Packages used: ```hyprland waybar wofi kitty hyprpaper xdg-desktop-portal-hyprland pavucontrol dunst kde-connect otf-font-awesome ttf-meslo-nerd cliphist pamixer nautilus dolphin network-manager-applet firefox keepassxc polkit-gnome polkit-kde-agent```

 (AUR) Packages used: ```hyprpicker hyprshot pamac-all wlogout syncthing-gtk```